 This Old Fashioned Apple Crisp brings back happy childhood memories of my Grandmother cooking up apples with cinnamon.
 She had a big apple tree in her yard that produced delicious Granny Smith Apples.
 From that tree, she made the best homemade apple jelly, pies and cakes.

-You’ll love this recipe!
-It has just the right amount of cinnamon and lots of the delicious brown sugar oatmeal topping.
+- Extra crispy topping –It has just the right amount of cinnamon and lots of the delicious brown sugar oatmeal topping.
 I like lots of the yummy, crunchy topping on my apple crisp, don’t you?
 I always feel disappointed when all the topping is gone.
 Lol!
 So I made sure in this recipe that we’ll have plenty!
+Made with brown sugar and old-fashioned oats for that golden crunch.
+Anyway, the topping is generous, so every bite has the perfect apple-to-crumble ratio.

 Ingredients that you will need to make Old Fashioned Apple Crisp (Be sure to see the full printable recipe below.)